 Pro Tip: You need an entry ticket to enter the Night Safari and it is advisable to book your tickets online to save time and energy as you can then skip the long ticketing queues.
 We bought our discounted tickets online, which was very convenient and the booking confirmations came instantly.

 Birds, Birds and more Birds.
 Jurong Bird Park is Asia’s largest Bird Paradise.
 It houses around 5000 birds over 400 different species in open spaces.
 This is a fun activity for young and old alike.
 Try not to miss the interactive shows that are entertaining as well as informative.

-Pro Tip: Its advisable to book the tickets prior to avoid the long queues.
-We booked ours here.
-The park area is huge so there is quite an amount of walking involved so its better to take a tram ride. this way you can cover more exhibits in less time.
+Pro Tip: It’s advisable to book the tickets beforehand to avoid the long queues.
+The park area is huge so there is quite an amount of walking involved so its better to take a tram ride which is a part of the ticket.
+This way you can cover more exhibits in less time.